OdongMartin/shopApp/README.md

-# The Plug E-commerce web app
+# The Plug E-commerce web app.
 ### Online platform for users to create and manage their stores.

 ## Features